[Note: By coincidence I publish this on the same day Jacob Falkovich discusses decoupling in Quillette. Neat.]

 3) Relevancy of symbolic and historical associations

 I’ve only fairly recently become aware of what to an outsider like me is a strange feature of American culture.
-Apparently it’s taboo of a white person to dress up like a black person for pretty much any reason.
+Apparently it’s taboo for a white person to dress up like a black person for pretty much any reason.
 This appears to hold even if the costume is clearly of a particular person and not a stereotype, and not insulting in any way.
 While it’s perfectly normal to imitate another person’s hairstyle and hair color with a wig or dye job, or to use a fake moustache or whatever, using make up to imitate skin tone is apparently off limits.
 From a “decoupled” perspective, this is strange.
 Why is one aspect of appearance ok and not another?

 Because of the symbolic meaning of the act.
 Historically the practice is associated with segregation and mocking the appearance and culture of black Americans.
 The question of decoupling or contextualization then becomes if this symbolic association is necessarily “there” or not.

 Another example I recall is from 2010 when the Swedish crown princess was getting married.
 There was a small controversy around her wish to be led to the altar by her father the king and “given” away.
-She though it’d be cute and romantic I guess, but some protested and said that this practice is symbolic of old patriarchal traditions of weddings as a ceremony where “ownership” of the bride is transferred from the father to the husband.
+She though it’d be cute and romantic I suppose, but some protested and said that this practice is symbolic of old patriarchal traditions of weddings as a ceremony where “ownership” of the bride is transferred from the father to the husband.
 This is not according to Swedish custom and “importing” it was seen as highly problematic by some commentators.
-But clearly the princess isn’t property and the concern is purely symbolic.
+But clearly the princess isn’t property, and the concern is purely symbolic.

 I could go on with examples here.
 Maybe this should even be its own post BUT EVERYTHING IS CONNECTED AND I CAN’T STOP WRITING PLEASE SEND HELP.
-I’m reminded of an episode of Star Trek: Deep Space Nine where Captain Benjamin Sisko (who is black) is uncomfortable spending time in a simulation of a 1960’s casino because the real version of the place wouldn’t have allowed him in.
+I’m reminded of an episode of Star Trek: Deep Space Nine where Captain Benjamin Sisko (who is black) is uncomfortable spending time in a holographic simulation of a 1960’s casino because the real version of the place wouldn’t have allowed him in.
 Or just a few nights ago I watched the third episode of season 2 of Westworld (spoilers) and found out that there is, in addition to the titular Old West version, a theme park using a British Raj setting.
 This was the object of some controversy in a comment thread I read.
 Can you enjoy yourself in that park without it being an endorsement of British colonial rule in India?

 I could also talk about the issue of old books being altered or censored because they contain for the time normal but now offensive parts.
 Or, to use a far-right example for contrast: I’ve heard the argument that minarets are offensive because (I don’t know to what extent it’s accurate) they were, historically, erected in conquered lands as a symbol of Islamic supremacy.